|Other Names||Telomerase reverse transcriptase, HEST2, Telomerase catalytic subunit, Telomerase-associated protein 2, TP2, TERT, EST2, TCS1, TRT|

 |Tissue Location||Expressed at a high level in thymocyte subpopulations, at an intermediate level in tonsil T-lymphocytes, and at a low to undetectable level in peripheral blood T- lymphocytes.|

 Thousands of laboratories across the world have published research that depended on the performance of antibodies from Abgent to advance their research.
 Check out links to articles that cite our products in major peer-reviewed journals, organized by research category.

 firstname.lastname@example.org, and receive a free "I Love Antibodies" mug.

 Provided below are standard protocols that you may find useful for product applications.

 Telomerase is a ribonucleoprotein polymerase that maintains telomere ends by addition of the telomere repeat TTAGGG.
-The enzyme consists of a protein component with reverse transcriptase activity, and an RNA component which serves as a template for the telomere repeat.
+The enzyme consists of a protein component with reverse transcriptase activity, encoded by this gene, and an RNA component which serves as a template for the telomere repeat.
 Telomerase expression plays a role in cellular senescence, as it is normally repressed in postnatal somatic cells resulting in progressive shortening of telomeres.
 Deregulation of telomerase expression in somatic cells may be involved in oncogenesis.
 Studies in mouse suggest that telomerase also participates in chromosomal repair, since de novo synthesis of telomere repeats may occur at double-stranded breaks.